Anthriscus sylvestris: Habitat

 Cow parsley grows in sunny to semi-shaded locations in meadows and at the edges of hedgerows and woodland.
 It is a particularly common sight by the roadside and with its frothy early-flowering white blooms is regarded as the most important springtime landscape wildflower in Britain.
 However, the plant is also sufficiently common and fast-growing to be considered a nuisance weed in gardens.
 Cow parsley's ability to spread rapidly by means of rhizomes and to produce large quantities of seeds in a single growing season has made it an invasive species in many areas of the United States.
 Vermont has listed cow parsley on its "Watch List" of invasive species, while Massachusetts has banned the sale of the plant.
 It is classed as a Class B Noxious Weed in the State of Washington since 1989, where its sale is also banned.
-In Iceland, cow parsley has been classified as an alien invasive species.
+In Iceland, where cow parsley is now commonly seen overgrowing lupine fields, it has been classified as an alien invasive species.